 Welcome to the site, which deals with a book I wrote about my experience of contracting and surviving sepsis.
 Since then, I have become committed to delivering talks to different groups to raise awareness about sepsis and the challenges of healing and reclaiming one’s life again.

 ‘Twenty of these routine procedures are performed a week, all without incident.
-I, on the other hand, disappeared – both physically and mentally.
-And was a long, long time before I came back again.’
+I, on the other hand, disappeared -both physically and mentally.
+And it was a long, long time before I came back again.’

 In July 2015, I entered hospital to undergo a diagnostic hysteroscopy.
 Instead of recovering normally from the routine day surgery, she developed severe sepsis and nearly died.
 This heartfelt account, written with tenderness, insight and even moments of humour, detailing her resolute journey on the road back to wellness.